Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 CRISPR           CRISPR
 ===============  ===========================

-Please avoid ``|`` in the filename, strain name of Gff3 files or fasta file, However, if your fasta files or gff files are download from NCBI through ANNOgesic, ANNOgesic will automatically modify the names.
+Please avoid ``|`` in the filename, strain name of Gff3 files or fasta file.

 The input format of libraries for running ANNOgesic
 -----------------------------

-Some modules of ``ANNOgesic`` need the information of libraries. please follow this format:
+Some modules of ``ANNOgesic`` need the information of libraries. please follow the following format:

 ``$LIBRARY_FILENAME:$LIBRARY_TYPE:$CONDITION:$REPLICATE:$STRAND``